 Training Athletes vs. General Population Clients

-A few weeks ago I presented at the NSCA Mid-Atlantic Regional Conference and by happenstance (and because I like to talk about myself) I mentioned to the crowd that I don’t work with a lot of athletes anymore.
+A few years ago, while presenting at the NSCA Mid-Atlantic Regional Conference, I mentioned to the crowd that I don’t work with a lot of athletes anymore.

-Instead, I explained, currently 90-95% of my clientele are made up of general population clients.
+Instead, I explained that currently 90-95% of my clientele are made up of general population clients.

 You know, “normal” people.